 I study operant conditioning, temporal learning, and behavioral mechanisms of choice and decision making.
-My students and I use human and nonhuman animal laboratory models of choice adaptation and temporal learning to discover how individuals reason and make decisions in our complex, unpredictably changing world.
+My students and I have used human and nonhuman animal laboratory models of choice adaptation and temporal learning to discover how individuals reason and make decisions in our complex, unpredictably changing world.
 A better understanding of behavior adaptation can be used to develop strategies for facilitating rational or healthy choices in individuals.

-Select recent service to psychology and behavior analysis
+Select service to behavior analysis

-The Psychological Record, 2017-present
+The Psychological Record, 2017-2020

 Analysis of Gambling Behavior, 2017-present